 On August 14, 2008, President Bush signed into law the Animal Generic Drug User Fee Act (AGDUFA) of 2008.
 This Act amends the Food, Drug and Cosmetic Act by authorizing the first ever generic animal drug user fee program (for either human or animal drugs).
-These fees will enhance the performance of the generic new animal drug review process and will enable FDA to better ensure that generic new animal drug products are safe and effective and give consumers a lower cost alternative to pioneer drugs.
-The program will provide consumers with multiple sources of animal drugs, better ensuring an adequate supply of animal drugs.
+FDA’s responsibilities under the Federal Food, Drug, and Cosmetic Act include ensuring that generic animal drug products are safe and effective for animals as well as for the public with respect to animals intended for food consumption.
+These fees support these responsibilities and enhance the performance of the generic new animal drug review process.
+The generic drug review program provided consumers with multiple sources of animal drugs, better ensuring an adequate supply of animal drugs.

 Under AGDUFA I, FDA agreed to meet review performance goals to improve the timeliness and predictability of the animal generic drug review process.
 AGDUFA generated $28 million in user fees over five years (FY 2009 – FY 2013).

 On June 13, 2013, President Obama signed the Animal Drug and Animal Generic Drug User Fee Reauthorization Act of 2013, reauthorizing AGDUFA, also referred to as AGDUFA II.
 AGDUFA I was set to expire September 30, 2013, and the new reauthorization extends AGDUFA until 2018.